gallochris/cbb-docs/hugo_source/content/efficiency/03-offensive-and-defensive-efficiency.md

 A team's efficiency can be broken into four factors.
 Remember those [factors](/four-factors/intro)?

 Let's continue with this same game as an example.

-Marshall turned in an offensive efficiency of 112.
+Virginia turned in an offensive efficiency of around 121.

-`eFG% = 54%`
+`eFG% = 55.1%`
 <br>
-`OR% = 20%`
+`OR% = 32.4%`
 <br>
-`TO% = 12.5%`
+`TO% = 15.8%`
 <br>
-`FTRate = 36.7`
+`FTRate = 39.0`

-Marshall made a high percentage of shots, avoided turnovers 87% of the time, and frequently got to the foul line.
+Virginia made a solid percentage of its shots, avoided turnovers around 85% of the time, and frequently got to the foul line.

-Wichita State posted an offensive efficiency of 104.
+Texas Tech posted an offensive efficiency of 109.

-`eFG% = 48%`
+`eFG% = 50.8%`
 <br>
-`OR% = 41%`
+`OR% = 24.3%`
 <br>
-`TO% = 21%`
+`TO% = 11.5%`
 <br>
-`FTRate = 26.2`
+`FTRate = 23.8`

-While Wichita State rebounded a lot of their missed shots and shot the ball decent, Marshall was just a bit better.
+While Texas Tech avoided turnovers on almost 89% of its possessions, the Red Raiders rebounded fewer missed shots and got to the foul line less than Virginia.
+Texas Tech also made a lower percentage of its shots.

-This a good reason why Marshall won the game by 6 points.
-A higher offensive efficiency and a lower defensive efficiency than their opponent.
+This a good reason why Virginia won the game by 8 points.
+The Cavaliers were more efficient on both ends.